-Always declare your firearm and request a firearm identification tag to be placed on your firearm case or bag, as this will assist in the correct loading and delivery handling on SAA flights arriving in South Africa.
+Customers must always declare firearms and request a firearm identification tag to be placed on their firearm case or bag, as this will assist in the correct loading and delivery handling on SAA flights arriving in South Africa.

-Where travellers originate their journey on South African Airways, we request that you declare the firearms and any checked baggage containing ammunition to our check-in staff for appropriate handling and labelling.
+Where customers originate their journey on South African Airways, customers are requested to declare the firearms and any checked baggage containing ammunition to check-in staff for appropriate handling and labelling.

 Ammunition may be carried within checked baggage, provided that it is securely packed in a lockable or secure container, and that the total weight does not exceed 5kgs of ammunition per traveller carrying a firearm.
 (In general, most airlines allow the carriage of ammunition in terms of the dictums of ICAO Dangerous Goods Standards and associated airline processes followed in terms of IATA requirements/guidance).
 Please do not pack ammunition loosely in checked baggage.

 All declared or identified firearms may be collected from the Firearm Desk just after immigration.
 Firearms not declared at departure, or not identified by an appropriate label will be delivered to the normal baggage carousel for collection.
 After collection of checked baggage containing ammunition, customers are required to proceed to the SA Police Firearm Office, where all necessary import permits and other documentation will be finalised.

 Customers with onward domestic flights must clear firearms and ammunition at the SA Police Firearm Office before proceeding through customs.
 They will then be required to follow the process as described for domestic flights for onward and return journeys.